YouSysAdmin/kv/README.md

 - Key-value pair storage with optional buckets
 - AES-256 encryption for all values
 - Import key-value from the AWS SSM Parameters service
+- Read key value from a file, STDIN or plain tex

 ## Installation